 Practice Catchment Area & Location

-The practice accepts patients who live within 3 miles to the West, South and East of the Practice and those who live within 5 miles to the North of the practice – please click here to check if you live within the area or speak to reception for further details.
-If your live in a new build which is not yet updated on the map, please bring in proof of exact location.
+The practice accepts patients who live within 3 miles to the West, South and East of the Practice and those who live within 5 miles to the North of the practice – please click here to check if you live within the area.
+If your live in a new build which is not yet updated on the map, please provide proof of exact location.

-Patients are registered with a partner of the practice and may state their choice of doctor from those whose lists are currently open.
-If the patients registered doctor is unavailable, they will be offered an alternative but staff are asked to book patients in to be seen with their own doctor as much as possible as this helps to ensure continuity of care.
+Patients are assigned a registered GP and may state their choice of doctor from those whose lists are currently open.
+If your registered doctor is unavailable, you will be offered an alternative.

 SystmOnline and NHS App: